Zen-Yee/Practice/README.md

 # Practice
-Some project I had done as practice
+Some simple projects as my practice.

+1. Simple calculator